 (b) Continued Employment.
 Beginning on the Closing Date and continuing for a period of not less than 24 months thereafter (the “Protected Period”), Purchaser shall cause the Acquired Companies or Purchaser’s Affiliates to continue to (i) employ each Continuing Employee in the same or an equivalent position as such Continuing Employee’s position with Seller and its Affiliates immediately prior to the Closing, including, but not limited to, title and level of duties and responsibilities, and (ii) pay each Continuing Employee a base compensation at a rate not less than his rate of base compensation as in effect immediately prior to the Closing, but increased on [February/March 1,] 2001, if the Closing is prior to such date, for any merit raise approved prior to the Closing to be effective as of such [February/March 1,] 2001.
-In addition, for the first year following the Closing Date Purchaser shall cause each Continuing Employee to be paid an amount of cash compensation that is not less than the amount of cash compensation that was paid to such Continuing Employee by Seller and its Affiliates for the 12-month period ending on the Closing Date.
+In addition, for the calendar year in which the Closing Date occurs Purchaser shall pay a minimum bonus or incentive pay award to each Continuing Employee that is equal to the bonus or incentive pay award each Continuing Employee received in the calendar year immediately prior to the Closing Date..

 (c) Severance Benefits.
 For a period of not less than 12 months following the Closing Date, Purchaser agrees to provide, or to cause an Affiliate of Purchaser to provide, the Continuing Employees with severance pay and benefits that are not less than the severance pay and benefits provided under Seller’s severance programs, as the same are in effect immediately prior to the Closing Date.
 For the remainder of the Protected Period, the Continuing Employees shall be provided severance pay and benefits that are not less favorable than those provided to similarly situated employees of Purchaser or its Affiliates.
 However, notwithstanding the foregoing, if a Continuing Employee is to be involuntarily terminated from employment with the Acquired Companies, Purchaser and its Affiliates during the Protected Period other than for Cause (as defined below), then Purchaser shall give Seller reasonable advance notice of such involuntary termination and Seller or an Affiliate of Seller may offer employment to such Continuing Employee.
 If such Continuing Employee accepts employment with Seller or an Affiliate of Seller, the Continuing Employee shall not be entitled to severance benefits as provided above.
 For purposes of this Agreement, “Cause” means a material violation of the Acquired Companies’ policies and procedures, willful misconduct, gross negligence, engagement in conduct which is injurious (monetarily or otherwise) to the Acquired Companies, fraud, theft, or the commission of a felony or a misdemeanor involving moral turpitude.

 (d) Nonsolicitation.
-For a period of 24 months following the Closing Date, Purchaser shall not, and shall not permit any of its Affiliates (including any employee of Purchaser or its Affiliates) to, directly or indirectly solicit (other than pursuant to general solicitations of employees not directed specifically at any employee of Seller or its Affiliates), encourage, or induce any employee of Seller or its Affiliates to become an employee, contractor or consultant of Purchaser or any of its Affiliates.
+For a period of 6 months following the Closing Date, Purchaser shall not, and shall not permit any of its Affiliates (including any employee of Purchaser or its Affiliates) to, directly or indirectly solicit (other than pursuant to general solicitations of employees not directed specifically at any employee of Seller or its Affiliates), encourage, or induce any employee of Seller or its Affiliates engaged in North American natural gas purchasing, trading, marketing, transportation or storage to become an employee, contractor or consultant of Purchaser or any of its Affiliates.
+For period of 6 months following the Closing Date, Seller shall not, and shall not permit any of its Affiliates (including any employee of Seller or its Affiliates) to, directly or indirectly solicit (other than pursuant to general solicitations of employees not directed specifically at any employee of Purchaser or its Affiliates), encourage, or induce any employee of Purchaser or its Affiliates engaged in North American natural gas purchasing, trading, marketing, transportation or storage to become an employee, contractor or consultant of Seller or any of its Affiliates.